Destinations Greece Athens

 Koukaki · in the shadow of the Acropolis Museum

 Flat white at an outdoor table under the bitter-orange trees.
 Read for an hour.
-The locals come and go; the city ramps up around you.
+The regulars come and go, and the city ramps up around you.

 €€Bookshop too